jsr5194/velocio-ace-remote/README.md

 # velocio-ace-remote

 ### Overview:<br>
-A simple script to interact with the Velocio Ace PLC.
+A simple script to interact with the Velocio Ace PLC via USB

 Testing was performed on an Ace11